KDE/kalendar/README.md

 #### Will support for Todoist/Proton Calendar/etc. be added?

-Online event and task services such as Todoist that have noin-standard implementations of things such as tasks and calendars depend on someone taking the time to write specific code to support them.
+Online event and task services such as Todoist that have non-standard implementations of things such as tasks and calendars depend on someone taking the time to write specific code to support them.
 That doesn't mean this will never happen, but it will depend on how popular these services are and on someone being willing to maintain support for them.

-Proton Calendar is specifically problematic, and it is impossible for us to support until Proton provides a way for us to interact and interface with the calendar (i.e. through the bridge application).
+Proton Calendar specifically is problematic, and it is impossible for us to support until Proton provides a way for us to interact and interface with the calendar (i.e. through the bridge application).

 #### Does Kalendar work with Plasma's digital clock calendar widget?